List of Jurassic Park (franchise) characters: Dr. Henry Wu

 In Jurassic World Dominion, Wu is now under the employ of Biosyn and has engineered hybrid locusts using Cretaceous arthropod DNA for the company.
 In an extended scene, revealed that his locusts initially engineered to spread genetic modifications on crops to improve them, but Dodgson later decided to use them to eliminate the crops of the company's rivals after the experiments failed.
 However, the scheme spirals out of control when the insects begin rapidly reproducing, threatening to lead investigators back to Biosyn.
 Wu now regrets his actions and suggests that Biosyn kidnap human clone Maisie Lockwood and baby Velociraptor Beta, so he can study their altered DNA to spread changes to shorten their lifespan.
 From this research, Wu is able to eradicate the locust outbreak by releasing one he created with the altered DNA and gain redemption.

+In Jurassic World: Chaos Theory season 4, taking place during the latter part of Dominion.
+Seeking to stop Biosyn's assassin dinosaur program, the Nublar Six discover that Wu is the head scientist and confront him.
+To their surprise, Wu expresses remorse for his actions and asks for their help in stopping Dodgson.
+Wu and the Nublar Six work together to destroy all of the data on the project -- which had been intended for training dinosaurs for search and rescue before it was twisted by Dodgson -- and put an end to the weaponization of dinosaurs.
+It's later mentioned that Sammy and Yaz are working with Wu and are close enough to call him "Henry," something that Darius teases them about.

 Wong does not view his character as a villain but rather someone who is "extremely misguided or just in denial" about the consequences of his work.